Auxeno/ion/README.md

 ### Transforms

-`ion.grad` and `ion.value_and_grad` work like their JAX counterparts, but differentiate only trainable `Param` leaves.
-Everything else is held constant.
+`ion.grad` and `ion.value_and_grad` replicate `jax.grad`, but differentiate strictly with respect to trainable `Param` leaves.
+All other fields are treated as constants.

 ```python
 @ion.grad